 Go and buy a cat flea treatment that has been medically approved as safe for your precious kitty.

 And ideally consult a veterinarian first.
-Who can advise you accordingly as to what is the best treatment for your cat.
+They can advise you accordingly as to what is the best treatment for your cat.

 References and Further Reading:

-- Genovese, AG. et al. 2012.
-Adverse reactions from essential oil-containing natural flea products exempted from Environmental Protection Agency regulations in dogs and cats.
-Veterinary Emergency and Critical Care Society
+- Genovese AG et al. Adverse reactions from essential oil-containing natural flea products exempted from Environmental Protection Agency regulations in dogs and cats.
+Veterinary Emergency and Critical Care Society, 2012.